We probably all know that if you want to make kids smile quickly and easily for photos, ask them to “say cheese!”

-Certain age groups will laugh if you sing either in a silly voice, or if you get the words wrong.
+You can make kids smile, especially little ones, if you sing either in a silly voice, or if you get the words wrong.
 I never sing a song correctly… my favourite is the alphabet song.
 I’ll tell them I just learned this song yesterday and could they listen for me and let me know if I’m getting it right.
 Then I start…

 For babies and toddlers, do it straight.
 This age group love songs, so get familiar with a few favourites that are easy to remember and you’ll always get smiles.

 To get smiles for my photos, I will talk about my last meal, making it as disgusting or weird as I can.

 “I’m so full, I had a broccoli milkshake for breakfast with monkey hair and dirty socks!”.

 Wondering what other things you can do to get smiles for photos?
 Ask for a high 5, up here, down low, too slow.
 Keep pulling your hand away at the last second and capture the laughs and smiles in between.

 Make sure before you finish you let them catch you!
 You’ll get a whole range of expressions from shy smiles to straight out laughter!

 So when I’m about to take a photo, I’ll say “oh by the way, my name is Sandwich McBurger, what’s your name?
 Any other ridiculous name will work… especially if you use toilet humour!

 If you want to capture adorable smiles in photos, ask the kids to try and scare you.
 Little ones will often do this by playing peek-a-boo, and when they say “boo!”, over act with fright, and be ready to capture their laughter.
 This is a very popular game with ages 3-6.

 Spring a silly voice on them when chatting to them, and be prepared to capture their look of surprise and delight.
 I once spent about 20 minutes photographing children play Simon Says with a bad Russian accent.
 Worked surprisingly well!